xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

 Unlike other deployment options you don't need to specify pre- or post-deployment steps in your `circle.yml`.

-Code Deploy provides first class support for your application's lifecycle via lifecycle scripts.
+CodeDeploy provides first class support for your application's lifecycle via lifecycle scripts.
 As a result you can consistently start/stop services, run database migrations, install dependencies etc. across all your instances in a consistent manner.